-I am leaving for an internship or in a study mobility abroad or I am on apprenticeship contract, do I have to pay the CVEC?
+I am leaving for an internship or in a study mobility abroad, I am on apprenticeship contract, or I'm taking a gap year, do I have to pay the CVEC?

 Yes.
 As a student enrolled in French higher education programme, you remain liable for CVEC even if you leave abroad on internship or study mobilty.
 The same rule applies to apprenticeship contract, you may however ask your employer to get a refund.

 I am a double degree student and I am going abroad, am I liable for the CVEC?